On the road to sustainability

 Fortunately for the planet, more and more logistics service providers are investing in measures to make their operations more sustainable, driven largely by government emission-reduction targets and consumer pressure.
 In some cases, they are motivated to become more sustainable by a genuine desire to reduce their environmental impact.

-But progress has been slow, largely due to fragmentation in the road transportation sector, which accounts for nearly 80 percent of emissions, says Edgar Blanco, research director at the Massachusetts Institute of Technology’s Center for Transportation and Logistics.
+But progress has been slow, largely due to fragmentation in the road transport sector, which accounts for nearly 80 percent of emissions, says Edgar Blanco, research director at the Massachusetts Institute of Technology’s Center for Transportation and Logistics in the United States.

 “That’s the unique thing about logistics,” says Blanco.
 “Even though logistics is not the largest share of emissions in the world, it is the one that is not going down but instead keeps growing.”

 But creating a greener industry is possible.
-Experts say companies can upgrade their vehicles or switch to alternative fuels, increase the load factor on trucks and trains, make warehouses more energy-efficient, introduce driver training programs and combine different modes of transportation.
+Experts say companies can upgrade their vehicles or switch to alternative fuels, increase the load factor on trucks and trains, make warehouses more energy-efficient, introduce driver training programmes and combine different modes of transport.

 So why has the industry been so slow to act?